Buddhist Science of Mind

 Bryson Newell graduated from the University of Dayton with an M.A. in Education.
 He taught for several years in Istanbul, Turkey before traveling to India to further his studies in yoga and meditation.
 While living abroad he was introduced to the Tibetan yoga tradition.
 For the next several years he divided his time between Northern India and Nepal studying Tibetan yoga.
 His travels enabled him to experience the Tibetan monastic system of education.
 There he was able study and complete coursework inside the Tibetan monasteries from several different lineages.
 Impressed with the monastic education system he decided to build his training courses on the basis of their pedagogy.

-In 2011 his teacher, Khenchen Konchog Gyaltshen Rinpoche suggested he should go into retreat to begin his Ngondro (preliminary practices).
-From 2011-2016 he began intensive retreats under the guidance of his root lama, Drupon Thinley Ningpo Rinpoche.
-He completed the Drikung Kagyu Ngondro as well as the The Five-Fold Path of Mahamudra.
 Following the completion of his retreats he began studies with the Tibetan Sowa Rigpa doctor and Yuthok Nyingthig lineage holder, Dr. Nida Chenagtsang.
 From Dr. Nida he received instruction in Tibetan medicine, Nejang, and Tsalung Trulkhor.
 Dr. Nida requested for him to teach Nejang to those interested in the practice.

 Somatic Studies & Neigong

 Bryson Newell has extensive training in the field of Somatics and Neigong.
 For more than thirty years he has studied and practiced the martial arts.
 His studies began at the age of ten in the Japanese martial arts and then he turned to the internal practices of Neigong and Tai Chi Chuan to which he continues to study and teach.
-He has been studying and teaching Neigong and Tai Chi Chuan for nearly two decades.
+He has been studying and teaching Neigong and Tai Chi Chuan for over two decades.
 His background in these arts led him to appreciate and seek out the Tibetan traditions of meditation and Tsalung Trulkhor.